-If you are a hospital, doctor, or other treatment provider, you know it can be hard to get the auto insurance companies to pay you for the work you do on auto accident patients.
+If you are a hospital, doctor, or another treatment provider in Ann Arbor, you know it can be hard to get the auto insurance companies to pay you for the work you do on auto accident patients.
 They second guess your treatment choices and delay paying you as long as possible.
-In many cases, you have no choice but to file a lawsuit or intervene into your patient’s case.
+In many cases, you have no choice but to file a lawsuit or intervene in your patient’s case.

 Which Insurance Should Medical Providers Bill

 The first question for medical providers is which insurance to bill.
 You need to investigate with your patient whether they have medical insurance, Medicaid, or Medicare.
 You also need to find out whether their auto insurance is “coordinated.”

 If your patient has coordinated his or her coverage, you will need to bill the medical insurance first, and the no-fault provider second.
 In other cases, particularly where there is state-funded medical insurance, you should be billing the no-fault insurance provider directly.
 The attorneys at Christensen Law can help you answer these questions and file your claims with the right provider and get paid quicker.

 Intervening and Filing Suit As A Medical Provider